 Generally, predictive maintenance follows the maintenance frequency to be as low as possible to prevent unplanned reactive maintenance, without actually experiencing costs associated with preventive maintenance.

 When predictive maintenance is adopted as a strategy in a company, maintenance is performed on machines only when it is actually required and also before failure can strike operations.
-There are some condition-monitoring techniques which may be expensive and require experienced personnel to do data analysis.
+There are some condition-based predictive monitoring techniques that may be expensive and require experienced personnel to do data analysis.

 Benefits of Predictive Maintenance

 - Complete utilization of machine parts until they are not capable of carrying operation

 Drawbacks of Predictive Maintenance

 - Unpredictable costs

 - High skill level required to perform this maintenance

 The above-mentioned maintenance approaches can be debatable for their suitability to companies.
 There is always an effort to adopt the maintenance program which is ideal to implement and will turn out to be more cost effective.

 It therefore depends on your business strategy and requirement to fit a maintenance method into the business.